Fjodor44/NSTA/Next_Stop_The_Apocalypse/Characters/Enoki.md

 # Enoki

-there was a human named [[Enoki]] who has a weird mushroom in her hair and is carrying a bluish staff.
+there was a human named [[Enoki]] who has a weird mushroom in their hair and is carrying a bluish staff.